-One of the things that patients really like about the Invisalign® system is that their teeth are straightened using hard-to-see transparent aligners instead of a set of brackets and wires (like with traditional braces).
+One of the things patients really like about having treatment with the Invisalign® system is that their teeth are straightened using transparent aligners instead of a set of brackets and wires (like with traditional braces).

-Why people may be able to tell that you're wearing invisible dental braces.
+Ways people may be able to tell that you're wearing Invisalign®.

-- The look of your aligners may tip people off. - Yes, Invisalign® aligners are made out of clear plastic.
-But that, in itself, may be what betrays the fact that you're wearing them.
+- The look of your aligners. - Yes, Invisalign® tooth aligners are made out of clear plastic.
+But that in itself may be what hints to others that you're wearing them.

 - Not all of the parts of the Invisalign® system are invisible. - It's only the aligners that are see-through clear.
-Invisalign® "attachments", and "buttons" and elastics, are not.
+Invisalign® attachments, buttons and elastics are not.

 b) The halo effect.

-When you have your Invisalign® aligners in, your teeth are essentially plastic-wrapped.
-And the thickness of this plastic, or any fit discrepancies between the aligner and your teeth, can create a "halo" affect.
+When you have your aligners in, your teeth are essentially plastic-wrapped.
+And the thickness of this plastic, or any minute spaces that exist between the aligner and your teeth, can create a "halo" affect.
+(See picture.)

 c) The edge of your aligners may show.

-If you're lucky, the edges of your aligners will lie hidden under your lips, maybe even when you smile.
+If you're lucky, the edges of your aligners will lie hidden under your lips, possibly even when you smile.
 But this isn't always the case.

-If you have a relatively high lip or smile line (a "skin grin"), or if your aligners have a design where they just cover over most but not all of each tooth, other people may notice that you're wearing your aligners.
+If you have a relatively high lip or smile line (a "skin grin"), or if your aligners have a design where they just cover over most but not all of each tooth, other people may be able to see that you're wearing them.

-If you have very large tooth gaps, these wide, empty spans in your aligners may trap debris or foamy saliva.
+If you have very large tooth gaps, these wide, empty spans may trap debris or foamy saliva.

-Of course, the importance of all of the factors mentioned above will probably just depend upon how close the person looking at you happens to be.
+Of course, how obvious each of the factors mentioned above are will simply depend upon how close the person looking at you happens to be.

-If they're three feet or more away, your Invisalign® braces probably won't be detected.
+- If they're three feet or more away, the fact that you're wearing Invisalign® probably won't be detected.

-Only Invisalign® aligners are see-through clear, the "attachments" and "buttons" that are sometimes used with them are not.
+It's only the Invisalign® tooth aligners that are see-through clear.
+Any "attachments" or "buttons" that are used with them are not.
 And if your case requires them, they may be a tip-off to others that you are having orthodontic treatment.

-- Attachments - "Attachments" are small lumps of dental bonding that are placed on teeth to help direct an aligner's forces.
+- Attachments - "Attachments" are small lumps of dental bonding that are placed on teeth to help to direct aligner forces.
 Depending on where they need to be placed, they may be quite visible.

 Related content: Invisalign® Attachments - Details and pictures.

 - Buttons - "Buttons" are anchor points for elastic bands.
-Your buttons themselves probably won't be as much of an issue for you as the (quite visible) elastic bands that are hooked on them.
+They likely won't be as much of an issue for you as the (quite visible) elastic bands that are hooked on them.